 EBRD has developed an EBRD Green Cities policy tool, available on ebrdgreencities.com.
 The tool presents a comprehensive menu of possible urban green policies and relevant examples.
 Cities can use the tool as inspiration for measures and best practices to consider in developing their own Green City actions.

 3.3.
-Prioritise Green City actions
+Stakeholder engagement: discuss Green City vision, strategic goals and long-list of actions